Expectancy violations theory: Romantic relationships

 Expectancy violations happen frequently in romantic relationships.
 In relationships there is an unspoken expectation when interacting and that is the significant other will give their full undivided attention when in the presence of their significant other.
-As the new generation evolves we can see the face to face contact has changed.
-Unfortunately, with the access use of phones and social media the attention of individuals has shifted to their devices and continues to become worse.
+As the new generation evolves, the face to face contact has changed.
+With the access use of phones and social media the attention of individuals has shifted to their devices and continues to become worse.
 Since there is access to many mobile devices, there has been an increase of lack of communication face to face.
-This has made it difficult for some relationships to grow and/ or has created conflict because the expectation of attention has been shifted.
+This has made it difficult for some relationships to grow and has created conflict because the expectation of attention has been shifted.
 "Individuals expect conversational partners to be moderately involved in an interaction (Burgoon, Newton, Walther, & Baesler, 1989).
 Within existing relationships, partners rely on one another to show interest and immediacy in interactions (White, 2008).
 However, the presence of cell phones and the expectation to be constantly available (Ling, 2012) impacts partners' abilities to give full attention to one another" (Miller-Ott, A., & Kelly, L. 2015).

-Regardless of where the romantic relationship takes place, people are likely to have negative valence about cell phone usage if their demand of attention and intimacy are violated.
-The negative behaviors include texting, viewing news and playing games.
-In addition, large quantity of annoying cell phone usage during the date has great impact on romantic partner's negative valence towards the violated behaviors.
-However, Miller-Ott and Kelly found that small amount of cell phone usage during date is acceptable, such as responding to a text message and quickly bringing attentiveness back to the date partner.
+Regardless of where the romantic relationship takes place, people are likely to have negative valence about cell phone usage, including texting, viewing news and playing games, if their expectations of attention and intimacy are violated.
+In addition, excessive cell phone usage during a date has a great impact on romantic partner's negative valence towards the usage.
+However, Miller-Ott and Kelly found that a small amount of cell phone usage during a date is acceptable, such as responding to a text message and quickly bringing attention back to the date partner.
 The same behavior in different occasions and contexts is viewed differently in terms of the degree of valence.
 Research found that same behavior is viewed as more negative in a restaurant than at home.
-Since people are more likely to have higher expectations for undivided attention during formal contexts, using cell phone in formal dates will more negatively violate partner's expectations.
+Since people are more likely to have higher expectations for undivided attention during formal contexts, using a cell phone in formal dates will more negatively violate partner's expectations.
 Divided attention is acceptable in casual contexts – therefore, the degree of expectancy violations is low under a hanging out context.